XeeKee/KnowPilot/README.md

-# KnowMate: A Human-Centered, Knowledge-Augmented Agent System for Private Domains
+# KnowPilot: A Human-Centered, Knowledge-Augmented Agent System for Private Domains

-KnowMate is an agent system designed for private domains, combining human-centered design with knowledge augmentation.
+KnowPilot is an agent system designed for private domains, combining human-centered design with knowledge augmentation.
 It features a modern frontend, robust backend, and seamless AI integration for document management, knowledge retrieval, and collaborative writing.

 ---